YumaYX/rubydemodoc/input/serialization/deserialization.md

-This Ruby code snippet demonstrates how to deserialize a serialized object using the `Marshal` class in Ruby.
-The `File.read` method is used to read the contents of a file, which contains the serialized data for an object.
-The `Marshal.load` method is then used to load the serialized data and create a new object from it.

-Note that this code assumes that the serialized data is stored in a file named "person.dat" in the "input/serialization" directory.
+This Ruby code snippet demonstrates how to deserialize a serialized object in Ruby using the `Marshal` class.
+The first line reads the serialized object from a file and stores it in the `serialized_person` variable.
+The second line uses the `Marshal.load` method to deserialize the object, which returns the original object that was serialized.
+Note that the `serialized_person` variable must contain the data of the serialized object, which is stored in a file called 'input/serialization/person.dat' in this example.